 The Investment Manager applies governance and sustainability criteria when selecting corporate issuer investments for the Fund.

 This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.

 The minimum proportion of the Fund's assets used to attain the environmental or social characteristics is equal to 60%.
 The fund includes investments that are treated as neutral for sustainability purposes, such as cash and derivatives used with the aim of reducing risk (hedging) or managing the Fund more efficiently.
-It also includes investments that are not scored by the Investment Manager's proprietary sustainability tools and so do not contribute towards the Fund's sustainability score.
+It also includes investments that are not scored by the Schroders' proprietary sustainability tools and so do not contribute towards the Fund's sustainability score.

-The Fund's investment and asset selection process has been reviewed and approved by the investment manager's Product Development Committee that includes representatives from the Legal, Compliance, Product and Sustainable Investment functions.
+The Fund's investment and asset selection process has been reviewed and approved by the Investment Manager's Product Development Committee that includes representatives from the Legal, Compliance, Product and Sustainable Investment functions.
 Ongoing compliance with the agreed sustainability characteristics is monitored by the Portfolio Compliance Team.
 There are no external controls on that due diligence.

 The Investment Manager's investment process is driven by proprietary bottom-up fundamental stock selection.
-Expertise from both the Investment team and the Sustainability team provide a diversity of idea generation and high degree of scrutiny of ideas around the expected trajectory of long-term growth, ESG and sustainability characteristics.
+Expertise from both the Investment team and the Sustainability team provide a diversity of idea generation and high degree of scrutiny of ideas around the expected trajectory of long term growth, ESG and sustainability characteristics.
+No reference benchmark has been designated for the purpose of meeting the environmental or social characteristics promoted by the financial product.

-The exclusion of certain activities, industries or groups of issuers are listed under the "Monitoring of environmental or social characteristics" section, as well as the investment limits applicable to the Fund, will be measured within the Investment Manager's portfolio compliance framework.
+The exclusion of certain activities, industries or groups of issuers listed under the "Monitoring of environmental or social characteristics" section,, as well as the investment limits applicable to the Fund, will be measured within the Investment Manager's portfolio compliance framework.